Healing and Hope by Manny Garibay

 Compassionate support for healing and reconnection

 What you’re carrying—the memories, the reactions, the sense of being haunted by something you can’t quite shake—is a heavy weight to bear alone.
-It is beyond something that had an impact on us, but something that has had a lasting and pervasive effect on our life.
+It is beyond something that had an impact on us, but something that has had a lasting and pervasive effect on our lives.

 These days, the word trauma is used often, and for good reason.
 Life leaves marks.
 While many painful experiences create anxiety or stress, trauma takes things a step further.
 It lingers.
-It rewires how we relate to the world, to others, and to ourselves.
+It rewires how we relate to the world, to others, and ourselves.

-Trauma can look like; reliving specific memories or conversations out of nowhere, feeling trapped in fight, flight, or freeze responses, struggling to trust or connect in relationships, finding it hard to work, rest, or function day to day.
+Trauma can look like: reliving specific memories or conversations out of nowhere, feeling trapped in fight, flight, or freeze responses, struggling to trust or connect in relationships, finding it hard to work, rest, or function day to day.

 The Work of Healing